 For ages 12 and up

-Similar versions of abridged Shakespeare plays sell for $15 to $100 or more-if you can even find them!
+Similar versions of abridged Shakespeare plays sell for $15 to $100 or more (depending on performance royalties)!
 On Drama Notebook, it is part of your membership and there are no royalties if there is no admission for performance.

 Excerpt from the play:

 BALTHASAR, The Narrator and a worker on Leonato’s estate

 LEONATO, Estate owner